-14.2 Printer definition files
+15.2 Printer definition files

 On GTK+ and Motif, CAPI uses its own printer definition files to keep information about printers.
-These files contain a few configuration settings, and the name of the PPD file if applicable (see below for information about PPD files).
+These files contain a few configuration settings, and the name of the PPD file if applicable (see "PPD files" on page 174 for information about PPD files).
 When a user saves a printer configuration, the system writes such file.
 Note that because the printer definition file contains the name of the PPD file, it must only be moved between machines with care: the PPD file must exist in the same path.

-14.3 PPD files
+15.3 PPD files